jboehm1/carAssist/README.md

 ## Features

-- Lane detection using Kalman filters.
+- Lane detection using Hough Lines.
 - Stereovision for disparity map computation.
 - Configurable to run in 2D or 3D mode.
 - Display of intermediate results.